mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 Javascript operators can be semantically grouped into three classes:

 * Arithmetic operators (`+`, `<`, ...) - Functions that map input to output.
-* Logical operators (`&&`, `?`, ...) - Arithmetic operators that also effect the evaluation of their input.
-These are more like macros, function that operate on expression themselves instead of values.
+* Logical operators (`&&`, `?`, ...) - Arithmetic operators that also affect the evaluation of their input.
+These are more like macros, functions that operate on expressions themselves instead of values.
 * State operators (`=`, `++`, `*=`, ...) - Operations that alter program state.

 Of these three classes, arithmetic operators are perhaps the most interesting, as they directly correspond to regular function calls.
 And functions and function calls are already a programmer customizable behavior in Javascript.
 Also, a proper language wouldn't even have the other two classes.

-So for simplicity, I will only really consider arithmetic operators in the post and assume that programers specify the behavior of operators much as they do when defining a function.
+So for simplicity, I will only really consider arithmetic operators in the post and assume that programmers specify the behavior of operators much as they do when defining a function.

 ```js
 // Specifying the behavior of a normal identifier